 Even if planes are safer, that control goes out the window as soon as you board.
 It’s tough to overcome that mental hurdle, plus our preconceived (but apparently erroneous?) notions that airplanes make you sick.
 We don’t yet have any flights booked for ourselves, and are still nervous about the idea.
 However, we will fly again at some point…just a bit more nervously than before.
 Your mileage may vary.

-Upon arrival, we’d strongly recommend renting a car in terminal at Orlando International Airport (MCO) rather than using Disney’s Magical Express or Ubering from MCO to Walt Disney World.
+Upon arrival, we’d strongly recommend renting a car in terminal at Orlando International Airport (MCO) rather than using Disney’s Magical Express.
 This is our advice both on the basis of health safety and convenience.